-Kieran: My kids’ ages are eight, six and three, so knowing that what they get up to and that they’re boys.
+Kieran: My kids’ ages are 8, 6 and 3, so knowing that what they get up to and that they’re boys.
 So, quite often they like to climb, they like to jump, they like to play with things.
 Sometimes they like to, you know, poke things into wall sockets.
 Just making sure that I’m always, always watching them, always know what they’re up to.

 When they’re a lot younger there’s certain things to watch out for and as they get older there’s different behaviours that I’ve got to watch out for.

 Yeah these ones, these locks are quite good.
-So, I know his big brothers can break into them, but the three-year-old still hasn’t worked it out yet.
+So, I know his big brothers can break into them, but the 3-year-old still hasn’t worked it out yet.

 [to boys] Boiled eggs.

 Kieran: [to boys] Come on, watch out guys.